WE NEED YOU

-We need your help.
 This issue is far wider than the cases we are involved with.
 Not everyone affected can take the police to court for what happened.
 For those who are, the process is long and painful.
-Please join them, and us, in speaking out and taking action in whatever way you can, and encouraging others to do the same.
+Please join us in speaking out and taking action in whatever way you can, and encouraging others to do the same.
+If you share our campaign on social media please use these hashtags: #spycops and #policespiesoutoflives.

 - Sign the Where We Stand statement – and send a message of support